brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 are usually connected by a network, and that's the origin of most of our headaches, as you will see in a bit.

-The reason for wanting that will be one of more of the following:
+The reason for wanting that will be one or more of the following:

 * You want to keep the data closer to your users so you can save the travel time.
 Remember, no matter how fast your database is, the data still needs to